glee73/healthcare_outreach_scraper/README.md

 INTRODUCTION:

-This webscraper was written for homelessshelterdirectory.org.
+This code was written to scrape homelessshelterdirectory.org.
 I was leading part of a project at GetUsPPE.org where I needed a centralized database for all of the homeless shelters in the US.
 For one, we were conducting a risk analysis in ArcGIS that needed the addresses of the shelters in a CSV.
 My team also needed